-Attach your letter as a PDF to an email.
-Keep the body of the email short, with a brief note like,
+Keep the body of the email short, with a brief note, like,

 Hello Ms. Richards,

-My name is Julia Yang and I am writing to express my interest in ACME’s business development department.
-Attached you will find my letter of interest that details my accomplishments as business development manager at SolarPower Inc. and what I hope to bring to ACME.
+My name is Elaine Benes and I am writing to express my interest in ACME’s business development department.
+Attached you will find my letter of interest that details my accomplishments as business development manager at SolarPower Inc. and what I can bring to ACME.